* World stocks index heads for biggest weekly fall since Sept 2011

 For MSCI's broadest index of world shares, the 47-country ACWI the slump was 6.2 percent, which puts it on track for its biggest loss since September 2011.

 At that point markets where being slammed by worries about Greek debt default and a collapse of the euro zone.
 The Federal Reserve was also starting one of its mass bond buying programmes.

 "The correction phase in equities could last through February and possibly into March," said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui Asset Management in Tokyo.

-Oil was still slippy with U.S. crude futures down 1.1 percent at $60.53 per barrel after hitting a seven-week trough of $60.27 on Thursday.
-Brent crude fell for a sixth straight day too to 0.7 percent to $64.37 per barrel.
+Oil was still slippery with U.S. crude futures down 1.1 percent at $60.46 per barrel after hitting a seven-week trough of $60.27 on Thursday.
+Brent crude fell for a sixth straight day too, down 0.8 percent to $64.32 per barrel.

-As well as the all the global market uncertainty, there are signs supplies could be going up again after Iran announced plans to increase production and data showed U.S. crude output hitting record highs.
+There are signs supplies may be going up again after Iran announced plans to increase production and data showed U.S. crude output hitting record highs.

-Metals took another mauling too.
-Bellwether industrial metal copper < CMCU3> was on course for its worst week of the year so far having dropped back below the $7,000 a tonne mark that had become something of a support crutch.
+Metals took another mauling.
+Bellwether industrial metal copper was on course for its worst week in two months, having dropped back below $7,000 a tonne, which had become something of a support crutch.